CO₂ Breathing Emission Calculator

 But what happens when you breathe in carbon dioxide?
 Is carbon dioxide dangerous to an individual person?
 Yes, exposure to high CO₂ concentrations may cause drowsiness, increased heart rate, blood pressure, unconsciousness, and even life-threatening complications.
 Scientists have also shown that carbon dioxide can make you dumber!

-Although the carbon dioxide level in outside air is still relatively low, the problem arises in closed space where people constantly exhale CO₂ as a natural consequence of breathing.
+Although the carbon dioxide level in outside air is still relatively low, the problem arises in closed spaces where people constantly exhale CO₂ as a natural consequence of breathing - classrooms being the perfect example of such space.
 To investigate this problem, we have decided to create this CO₂ breathing emission calculator, which estimates how much the CO₂ concentration can increase in your room.
 Is it at an acceptable level, or does it require additional ventilation?
 Check it out with the CO₂ breathing emission calculator!

 Do humans breathe out carbon dioxide?